How to Warm Up Your Twitter Account Before Outreach

 How long does Twitter account warm-up take?

-A proper Twitter warm up account process takes 2-4 weeks minimum.
+A proper Twitter warm up account process takes 2 to 4 weeks minimum.
 New accounts need the full 4 weeks.
-Accounts with existing history but recent inactivity can sometimes complete warm-up in 2-3 weeks.
+Accounts with existing history but recent inactivity can sometimes complete warm-up in 2 to 3 weeks.
 Rushing this period is the most common reason accounts get suspended when starting outreach.

 Can I skip warm-up with an established account?

 If your account has been consistently active with healthy engagement patterns, you may need less warm-up time.
 However, you should still introduce DM outreach gradually.
 Even established accounts that suddenly start sending 50+ DMs per day trigger spam detection.
-Start with 10-15 DMs per day and scale gradually over 2-3 weeks.
+Start with 10 to 15 DMs per day and scale gradually over 2 to 3 weeks.

 What happens if I get a warning during warm-up?

 Stop all automated and outreach activity immediately.
-Return to organic-only engagement (posting, liking, replying) for 1-2 weeks.
+Return to organic-only engagement (posting, liking, replying) for 1 to 2 weeks.
 When you restart warm-up, reduce all activity levels by 50% and extend your timeline.
 A warning during warm-up is a sign you scaled too fast or triggered a pattern that looked suspicious.

 Should I use a new account or my personal account for outreach?

 Personal accounts with history perform significantly better.
 They have established trust with X and feel more genuine to recipients.
-If you must use a new account, expect a longer warm-up period (4-6 weeks minimum) and lower daily limits long-term.
-The ideal is a business account with 3-6 months of authentic history.
+If you must use a new account, expect a longer warm-up period (4 to 6 weeks minimum) and lower daily limits long-term.
+The ideal is a business account with 3 to 6 months of authentic history.

 Does X Premium help with warm-up?

 X Premium (verification) provides some benefits: higher rate limits, better deliverability, and faster recovery from soft restrictions.
-However, it doesn't let you skip warm-up.
+However, it does not let you skip warm-up.
 Verified accounts that spam still get suspended.
 Think of verification as raising your ceiling, not removing the need for proper warm-up.

 Can I warm up multiple accounts at once?

 Yes, but each account needs its own identity.
-Don't access multiple accounts from the same IP address or device without proper separation.
+Do not access multiple accounts from the same IP address or device without proper separation.
 Each account should have its own warm-up schedule, content strategy, and engagement patterns.
-Using residential proxies (one per account) is essential if managing multiple accounts.
+A dedicated ISP proxy per account is essential when managing more than one.
+Autoreach offers an optional dedicated proxy per account ($15/month) and gives each account its own behavioral profile.

 What's the best time of day to do warm-up activities?